AvePoint/cloud-api/docs/docs/Use AvePoint Graph Modern API.md

 ## Authentication and Authorization

-To access the resources of AvePoint Cloud Services via the AvePoint Graph Modern API, you must configure app registration and grant the necessary permissions.
+To access the resources of AvePoint Cloud Services via the AvePoint Graph Modern API, you must configure the app registration and grant the necessary permissions.
 This process involves:
 - **Registering an app**: Set up your app in AvePoint Online Services.
 - **Permissions**: Assign the appropriate permissions for your app.
 - **Authentication**: Use the generated application (client) ID for secure access.